-- We use a positive behaviour approach to all types of behaviour with clear reward systems in place in all classes - For children with behavioural difficulties Individual Behaviour plans (IBP) are written alongside the child and parents.
-These outline specific difficulties and put relevant support is put in place. - Where necessary, outside agencies such as Primary Behaviour Support, specialist schools, Educational Psychologists and CAMHS are called in to offer support and guidance. - Every effort is made to ensure children attend school regularly and achieve well, irrespective of need.
+- We use a positive behaviour approach, to all types of behaviour with clear reward systems in place in all classes, supported by The Zones of Regulation strategy. - For children with behavioural difficulties Individual Behaviour plans (IBP) are written alongside the child and parents.
+These outline specific difficulties and put relevant support in place. - Where necessary, outside agencies such as Primary Behaviour Support Service, specialist schools, Educational Psychologists and CAMHS are called in to offer support and guidance. - Every effort is made to ensure children attend school regularly and achieve well, irrespective of need.
 Exclusion is a last resort, used in exceptional circumstances and only considered when there is a threat to the provision of education or the safety and welfare of children, where rules are persistently broken or where physical or verbal violence is directed at staff or children.
 (See Behaviour Policy).